Nicole LeFavour: Elections

-In 2004, incumbent Democrat State Representative Ken Robison of Idaho's 19B House District decided to retire.
+In 2004, incumbent Democratic State Representative Ken Robison of Idaho's 19B House District decided to retire.
 LeFavour decided to run in the 19th district, which was placed in parts of the city of Boise.
-She won the three-way Democratic primary with 2,163 votes (54.55%).
-She won the general election with 13,350 votes (67.2%).
-In 2006, she ran unopposed and won re-election to a second term with 14,217 votes.
+They won the three-way Democratic primary with 2,163 votes (54.55%) and won the general election with 13,350 votes (67.2%).
+In 2006, LeFavour ran unopposed and won re-election to a second term with 14,217 votes.

 Tenure

 In 2006, LeFavour criticized the passage of Idaho Amendment 2, which made it unconstitutional for Idaho to recognize or perform same-sex marriages or civil unions.

-She has heavily criticized many of the state's budgets which have in her view cut taxes and spending too much, thus eliminating thousands of jobs.
-In 2007, she was named "Idaho Business Review Women of the Year".
+They heavily criticized many of the state's budgets which in their view cut taxes and spending too much, thus eliminating thousands of jobs.
+In 2007, LeFavour was named "Idaho Business Review Women of the Year".

-She fought to reduce prison population by improving the state's substance abuse and mental health programs.
+They fought to reduce prison population by improving the state's substance abuse and mental health programs.
 In 2008, LeFavour was named "Legislator of the Year" by the Idaho State Planning Council on Mental Health.